-Client acceptance and continuance may be the most important step in an audit, but it’s one that gets little attention.
+Client acceptance and continuance may be the most critical step in an audit, but it’s one that gets little attention.
 A prospective client calls saying, “Can you audit my company?” and we respond, “sure.”
 While new business can be a good thing, relationships need appropriate vetting.
-Not doing so can lead to significant (and sometimes disastrous) problems.
+Not doing so can lead to significant (and sometimes disastrous) consequences.

 My daughter recently met a young man on Instagram.
 Not unusual these days.
 But now the relationship is entering into its third month.
 They talk every day for two or three hours.
 So far, they have not been in the same room—and not even in the same city.
 Skype, yes.
 Physical presence, no. That’s happening at the end of this month.
 (He lives eight hours away.)

 So what do Mom and Dad think about all of this?
 Well, it’s fine.
 My wife checked him out on Facebook (I know you’ve never done this).
 And my daughter has told us all about the “fella” and his family.
 We like what we’re hearing.
 He has similar beliefs.
 He has a job (Yay!), and he has graduated from college.
 His family background is like ours.

 Why do we want to know all the details about the young man?
 Because relationships impact people—my daughter, the young man, his family members, and yes, my wife and I. We want everyone to be happy.

 And that’s what good relationships create.
 Happiness.
 The same is true with clients.
 As Steven Covey said, “think win, win.”
 When the customer wins, and your CPA firm wins, everyone is happy.
 Mutual needs are met.